Raspberry Syrup

 Serving Ideas: Try this syrup over pancakes, waffles, ice cream, or pound cake.
 It also makes a delicious addition to lemonade, sparkling water, or cocktails.

-Storage: Once opened, store the syrup in the refrigerator and use within 3–4 weeks.
-Properly canned jars will keep at room temperature for up to 18 months.
+Storage: Once opened, store the syrup in the refrigerator and use within 3 to 4 weeks.
+Properly canned and sealed jars keep at room temperature for 12 to 18 months.
+Without canning, the syrup keeps in the refrigerator for several weeks or in the freezer for up to 6 months, leaving 1 inch of headspace for freezing.